-University Strategic Communication is responsible, in consort with University Marketing and Communication, for helping to manage the reputation of the University and assisting with communication and messaging during times of University delays, closings or in times of crisis.
-The Chief Communications Officer maintains a comprehensive Crisis Communications Plan.
+University Communications is responsible, in consort with Marketing and Communication, for helping to manage the reputation of the University and assisting with communication and messaging during times of University delays, closings or in times of crisis.
+The Director of Communications maintains a comprehensive Crisis Communications Plan.